shubhamrajgit/Cartrack/README.md

 To install this application you need to follow below steps.

 1. Clone or download the repository.
-2. For sefty run 'pod install' command to manage dependency.
+2. Run 'pod install' command to install dependency.
 3. After install, application will ask for login credentials.
 Enter One sample credential is in below :